cjr125/kibana/TYPESCRIPT.md

 If yarn doesn't find the module it may not have types.
 For example, our `rison_node` package doesn't have types.
 In this case you have a few options:

 1. Contribute types into the DefinitelyTyped repo itself, or
 2. Create a top level `types` folder and point to that in the tsconfig.
 For example, Infra team already handled this for `rison_node` and added: `x-pack/legacy/plugins/infra/types/rison_node.d.ts`.
-Other code uses it too so we will need to pull it up.
+Other code uses it too, so we will need to pull it up.
 Or,
 3. Add a `// @ts-ignore` line above the import.
 This should be used minimally, the above options are better.
 However, sometimes you have to resort to this method.

 ### TypeScripting react files

-React has it's own concept of runtime types via `proptypes`.
+React has its own concept of runtime types via `proptypes`.
 TypeScript gives you compile time types so I prefer those.

 Before:
 ```jsx